GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/pagebreaks.md

 }
 ```

-However, it can also be used to target specific pages in your PDF document using *Named @page selectors* in conjunction with the `<pagebreaks>` tag.
+However, it can also be used to target specific pages in your PDF document using *Named @page selectors*, in conjunction with the `<pagebreaks>` tag.
 When using named @page selectors you can also control the paper size and orientation.

 Let's take a look at a simple example: